 A: The store's logo was created by Spark, an in-house creative agency at St. Lawrence College.
 It features the name of our store, "Courage with Democratic Republic of Congo", and a thumbprint with a heart inside.
-The idea for the thumbprint came from one of the products sold in our store.
-Each one of the Gift Bags comes with a label that includes the thumbprint and the name of the woman who created that bag.
+The idea for the thumbprint came from the small gift bags that were sold in our store.
+Each one included a label with the thumbprint and name of the woman who created that bag.
 In a broader sense, the thumbprint also symbolizes connection and warmth, and making a tangible impact.
 Our brand colours are Opportunity Yellow and Trustworthy Deep Blue.

 Q: Where do you ship?
 What is the shipping cost?

 A: We will ship anywhere in Canada (sorry, we don't ship to the US or internationally).
 Shipping is charged depending on where in Canada you live.
 When orderings from this site the shipping will be calculated before you finalize your order.

 Q: How long does shipping take?